FAQ

 We understand that cost can sometimes be a prohibiting factor for some families.
 There are scholarships available that can help subsidize the cost so all Scouts have the opportunity to attend camp.
 If you are interested in learning more please contact one of our Adult Leaders.

-A. Follow the provided links to learn more about the merit badges offered at Cole Canoe Base for 2024 Summer Camp.
-Also check the list of prerequisites for each merit badge.
-The schedule will show you what merit badges are available and what times of day they are offered.
-Most merit badges run Monday-Friday and last one hour a day.
+A. Follow the links provided under the Resources > Merit Badges menu to learn more about the merit badges offered at Cole Canoe Base for Summer Camp.
+The CCB schedule will show you what merit badges are available and what times of day they are offered.
+Also check the CCB merit badge prerequisite listing for each merit badge to ensure you are prepared for camp.
+Most merit badges run Monday-Thursday and last one hour a day.
 Some badges may require more or less time, as noted in the schedule.
-You can use the Merit Badge Selection Worksheet to print and submit your merit badge selections.
+You can use the Merit Badge Selection Worksheet to submit your merit badge selections to the appropriate adult leader managing merit badge sign up for camp.

 Scroll to Top